tensorflow/community/governance/SIG-request-template.md

 * Group leader: Karl Lessard
 * Second for the leader: Christian Tsolov

-Any person who previously joined the [unofficial Java group](https://groups.google.com/forum/#!forum/tensorflow-java-dev-unofficial) might be interested to join this new official one (the later will be discarded).
+Any person who previously joined the [unofficial Java group](https://groups.google.com/forum/#!forum/tensorflow-java-dev-unofficial) might be interested to join this new official one (the former will be discarded).

 All other individuals also interested to help the cause are invited to join freely.